sdroege/gst-plugin-rs/tutorial/tutorial-2.md

         drop(state);

-        let _ = self.instance().post_message(&gst::Message::new_latency().src(Some(&*self.instance())).build());
+        let _ = self.obj().post_message(gst::message::Latency::builder().src(&*self.obj()).build());

         Ok(())
     }
 ```

-In here we parse the caps into a [`AudioInfo`](https://gstreamer.pages.freedesktop.org/gstreamer-rs/gstreamer_audio/struct.AudioInfo.html) and then store that in our internal state, while updating various fields.
+In here we parse the caps into a [`AudioInfo`](https://gstreamer.pages.freedesktop.org/gstreamer-rs/stable/latest/docs/gstreamer_audio/struct.AudioInfo.html) and then store that in our internal state, while updating various fields.
 We tell the base class about the number of bytes each buffer is usually going to hold, and update our current sample position, the stop sample position (when a seek with stop position happens, we need to know when to stop) and our accumulator.
 This happens by scaling both positions by the old and new sample rate.
 If we don't have an old sample rate, we assume nanoseconds (this will make more sense once seeking is implemented).
 The scaling is done with the help of the [`muldiv`](https://crates.io/crates/muldiv) crate, which implements scaling of integer types by a fraction with protection against overflows by doing up to 128 bit integer arithmetic for intermediate values.

-The accumulator is the updated based on the current phase of the sine wave at the current sample position.
+The accumulator is then updated based on the current phase of the sine wave at the current sample position.

 As a last step we post a new `LATENCY` message on the bus whenever the sample rate has changed.
 Our latency (in live mode) is going to be the duration of a single buffer, but more about that later.